rust-lang/impl-trait-initiative/RFCs/named-function-types.md

 [summary]: #summary

 * Given a function `fn foo`, introduce a type named `fn#foo` to represent the zero-sized type of the function ("function def").
-    * When possible, a type namd `foo` is also introduced, unless another type with tha tname already exists.
+    * When possible, a type named `foo` is also introduced, unless another type with that name already exists.
 * The generic parameters of a "function def" type are defined to include only *named* parameters.
 Anonymous parameters that appear in the argument are excluded:
     * Elided lifetimes in argument position are excluded.
     * `impl Trait` in argument position are excluded.